 Technology to be investigated

+On top of deblocking on 4x4 grid and deblocking of sub-block boundaries in CE11.3.2.
 HEVC deblocking filters are extended with longer deblocking filters for luma.
-One of 7, 5 and 3 sample filtering on respective side of the block boundary can be applied for a 16-sample segment of the block boundary if current and neighbouring block size >= 32, >=16, >=8 respectively and corresponding conditions for 8 lines of the boundary are fulfilled as shown below.
+One of 7 and 5 sample filtering on respective side of the block boundary can be applied for a 16-sample segment of the block boundary if current and neighbouring block size >= 32 and >=16 respectively and corresponding conditions for 8 lines of the boundary are fulfilled as shown below.